 - Access to (a limited number of) scalable sites on strategic high traffic locations is required.
-Fastned has 297 operational stations on key locations (as at the date of this Registration Document) and 126 additional locations under development (as of the end of third quarter 2023).
-In addition thereto, Fastned has many more sites in the pipeline that are currently under investigation; - The development process of a single location is lengthy (two to three years), including various different steps from site acquisition to full operation, such as securing land leases, obtaining permits, and site construction.
+Fastned has 326 operational stations on key locations (as of the end of the third quarter of 2024) and 197 additional locations under development (as of the end of the third quarter of 2024).
+In addition thereto, Fastned has many more sites in the pipeline that are currently under investigation; - The development process of a single location is lengthy (two to nine years), including various different steps from site acquisition to full operation, such as securing land leases, obtaining permits, and site construction.
 The development process varies depending on the specific country in which the location is located, but within each geography all market players, Fastned and competitions alike, are generally exposed to the same hurdles and similar timelines.
-However, Fastned's ample experience in managing and planning station development plays a key role in managing the process efficiently and effectively;
+However, Fastned's ample experience in managing and planning station development plays a key role in managing the process efficiently and effectively; - Electricity grid connection is a bottleneck in time and capacity: connections that are delivered by the network operators require significant time to be put in place and depend on the remaining capacity of the medium voltage grid.
+Fastned is experienced in dealing with the challenges associated with getting a grid connection in place;

-&lt;sup>45 McKinsey Center for Future Mobility, "Mastering new mobility" (September 2019).
+50 McKinsey Center for Future Mobility, "Mastering new mobility" (September 2019).

-&lt;sup>46 For example: Volkswagen Power Day Presentation 2020 and BMW's Board Member comments.
+51 For example: Volkswagen Power Day Presentation 2020 and BMW's Board Member comments.

-&lt;sup>47 McKinsey Center for Future Mobility, "Charging ahead: Electric Vehicle Infrastructure demand" (October 2018).
+52 McKinsey Center for Future Mobility, "Charging ahead: Electric Vehicle Infrastructure demand" (October 2018).

-&lt;sup>48 McKinsey Center for Future Mobility, "Charging ahead: Electric Vehicle Infrastructure demand" (October 2018).
+53 McKinsey Center for Future Mobility, "Charging ahead: Electric Vehicle Infrastructure demand" (October 2018).

-&lt;sup>49 Boston Consulting Group, "Winning the Battle in the EV Charging Ecosystem" (April 2021).
+54 Boston Consulting Group, "Winning the Battle in the EV Charging Ecosystem" (April 2021).